WRITER ~ ADVENTURER ~ LOVER OF LIFE

-She is also advancing towards screenwriting while developing as an artistic photographer.
-She has written in the sub-genre of psychological thrillers, and her work has been called gripping, captivating, emotional, thought-provoking, raw, and dark.
+She has written in the genre of psychological thrillers, dramas, and romance.
+Her work has been called gripping, captivating, emotional, thought-provoking, raw, and dark.
 Her literary credits include short fiction already published or forthcoming in a number of literary journals, including The MacGuffin, Folio, Hawai'i Pacific Review, Diverse Voices Quarterly, The Oddville Press (London), and Grasslimb.

-Jennifer is a lifelong practitioner of dance, drawing, scrapbooking, and photography.
-Her free time is occupied with travel, hiking, yoga, gardening, cooking, music, movies, family, and of course, the world of books and all things literary.
+Jennifer is a lifelong practitioner of dancing and drawing.
+Her free time is occupied with scrapbooking, travel, hiking, yoga, gardening, cooking, music, movies, family, and of course, the world of books and all things literary.
 Her future plans include an increase in her involvement in philanthropy, adventure travel, and family.
 She is proud of her heritage, which is one-fourth each of French, Russian, Polish, and Irish.

 As a hobby, she is developing as a creative photographer.
 She has photographs published or forthcoming in Foliate Oak, Josephine Quarterly, Subprimal Poetry Art, The Meadowland Review, Paper Tape Magazine, Rose Red Review, and Blue Lyra Review.